subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 4.3 **Stop Indexing the Project**

 When you stop indexing the project, the node and query service will be terminated on the coordinator service side.
-In addition, the status of the indexing service will need to be changed back to `NOT INDEXING`.
+Additionally, the status of the indexing service will need to be changed back to `NOT INDEXING`.

 After the status changes to `TERMINATED`, remove the project directly.